sashaNull/cis5510-example/pwntools/level-4-0/DESCRIPTION.md

-In this level, without the aid of source code, use cyclic patterns and core dump analysis to automatically find the return address and exploit a stack overflow to read the `/flag` file.
+In this level, without access to the source code, you'll need to use cyclic patterns and core dump analysis to automatically locate the return address.
+Then, exploit a stack overflow to read the flag.